Hiking the Fisherman's Trail - Everything you need to know

 Which direction should you hike?

 The usual and recommended direction is north to south (Porto Covo to Lagos).
-The logistics are easier: Rede Expressos buses run from Lisbon to Porto Covo, and from Lagos you can easily reach Lisbon or Faro.
+The logistics are easier: buses run from Lisbon to Porto Covo, and from Lagos you can easily reach Lisbon or Faro.
 The wind often comes from the north, so walking south can feel more comfortable.
-There's no strong reason to walk south to north unless you have a specific constraint; for trail navigation and getting to the trailhead, north to south is the standard.
+There's no strong reason to walk south to north unless you have a specific constraint; for trail navigation and getting to the trail, north to south is the standard.

-How to get to the trailhead and finish
+How to get to the trail

 Best time of year to hike